IlluviumGame/IIPs/iips/iip-18.md

 ## Rationale

 Staking v2 will be a big step for Illuvium DAO and bring many enhancements and fixes to the protocol collected since the v1 launch.
 With a lower gas cost, Illuvium DAO should have access to more users with a lower barrier to entry and a more straightforward user experience due to the flow changes and fixes.
-Contract upgradeability ensures that any future changes are swift and will empower the community with even more effective governance
+Contract upgradeability ensures that any future changes are swift and will empower the community with even more effective governance.

 ## Definitions